THESE ARE SOME OF THE MOST COMMONLY ASKED QUESTIONS ABOUT CANICROSS.IF YOU HAVE ANY FURTHER QUESTIONS PLEASE CONTACT US.

 At this moment in time due to insurance reasons scootering and bikejore is not permitted at official Cani-Sports Edinburgh meets.
 This will hopefully be allowed in the future.

-Children are welcome, under the strict supervision of an adult or guardian, who must run with them.
-There must be one adult or guardian per child.
+Children are welcome, under the strict supervision of an adult (their parent or guardian), who must run with them.
+There must be one adult per child.
 Please do not allow children to approach any of the dogs without checking they are child friendly with the owner/handler beforehand.

 Everyone participates at their own risk and are wholly responsible for themselves.
 It is strongly advised that all participants have insurance which covers dog sports (see United Canine Sports Club on facebook).